radiantearth/stac-api-spec/extensions.md

 Anyone is welcome to create an extension (see [info on this](#creating-new-extensions) below), and is encouraged to at least link to the extension from here.
-The third-party / vendor extension section is for the sharing of extensions.
+The third-party / community extension section is for the sharing of extensions.
 As third parties create useful extensions for their implementation it is expected that others will make use of it, and then evolve to make it a 'community extension', that several providers maintain together.
 For now anyone from the community is welcome to use the appropriate parts of the stac-api-spec repository to collaborate.